cloudnativelabs/kube-router/docs/generic.md

-# Kube-router on generic clusters
+# kube-router on generic clusters

 This guide is for running kube-router as the [CNI](https://github.com/containernetworking) network provider for on premise and/or bare metal clusters outside of a cloud provider's environment.
 It assumes the initial cluster is bootstrapped and a networking provider needs configuration.

-All pod networking [CIDRs](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) are allocated by kube-controller-manager.
-Kube-router provides service/pod networking, a network policy firewall, and a high performance [IPVS/LVS](http://www.linuxvirtualserver.org/software/ipvs.html) based service proxy.
+All pod networking [CIDRs](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) are allocated by kube-controller-manager. kube-router provides service/pod networking, a network policy firewall, and a high performance [IPVS/LVS](http://www.linuxvirtualserver.org/software/ipvs.html) based service proxy.
 The network policy firewall and service proxy are both optional but recommended.